Chinese Tallow Tree

 Prevention is an important control tactic for Chinese tallow.
 Landowners and homeowners are encouraged to remove full-grown trees and seedlings from their property.

-Mature trees should be cut down with a chain saw.
-The final cut should be made as close to the ground as possible and as level as possible.
-This will make an herbicide application easier as well as prevent resprouting from the cut.
+Mature trees should be cut down with a chainsaw.
+The final cut should be as close to the ground and level as possible.
+This will make an herbicide application easier and prevent resprouting from the cut.

 Seedling trees can be mowed or disked when small.
 Burning is also very effective for both small and larger trees.
-There are no known biological control agents available for the control of Chinese tallow; however, it can be achieved with the use of triclopyr ester applied in an oil diluent.
+No known biological control agents are available to control Chinese tallow; however, it can be achieved with triclopyr ester applied in an oil diluent.